 Types Of Contact Lenses

-Disposable soft lenses are intended to be thrown out and replaced after they have been worn for a certain period of time.
-This makes them even easier to maintain than regular soft contacts.
+Disposable soft lenses are intended for 1-day of daily wear use.
+They are available in most prescriptions, including bifocal and toric (for astigmatism).
+This is the latest option in contact lens technology, and convenience.
+It is also one of the healthiest options available.
+They are easier to maintain than regular soft contacts.
 Many disposable lenses are designed for either replacement every morning, every two weeks, or even every month.
 Daily-wear disposables are worn during waking hours only, while extended-wear disposables can be worn for longer periods.

 Replace every two weeks.
 Not intended to be worn overnight.